shivaayrawat/SimpleTimeService/README.md

 ---

 ### Accessing the Application
-Once the infrastructure is deployed, the load balancer's DNS name will be provided as an output.
+Once the infrastructure is deployed, the load balancer's DNS name will be provided as an output.Wait a few seconds to properly start the ECS service.

 📌 Access the application using the load balancer URL.
 The response will include the timestamp and IP address in JSON format:
 ```json